kasparboelkjeldsen/Knowit.Umbraco.Dictionoid/README.md

 # Knowit.Umbraco.Dictionoid

 Dictionoid integrates OpenAI's language capabilities with Umbraco, streamlining the translation process within the platform.
 By leveraging OpenAI's Completion API and requiring an API key for access, Dictionoid simplifies the management of multilingual content for developers and content managers.
-Particularly useful for projects requiring localization in multiple languages, it significantly reduces the manual effort of creating translations, benefiting projects that commonly pair local languages with English.
+Particularly useful for projects requiring localization in multiple languages, it significantly reduces the manual effort of creating translations.

 ## Features